 Three Familiar Old Friends

 Although these stories are slightly exaggerated, they do paint a clear picture of the kind of emotions we go through when investing.
-Now, let’s cross the barrier of our skull to see what happens inside our brain.
+Now, let’s cross the barrier of our skull to see what happens inside our brains.

 When faced with gains or prospect of gains, such as the ones mentioned in our first story, complex interactions take place inside our brain, resulting in highly pleasurable emotions.
 Recent research links this to the activation of our “reward system”, the same system that is activated when we see our favourite dessert or engage in sexual activities.
 This reward system involves several parts of our brain and a specific neurotransmitter called dopamine.
 It is the release of the latter that could explain the sensation of greed we experience when we see our investments perform well.
 So, we are physiologically predisposed to experience pleasure when investing.
 However, when we experience a series of gains, our reward system goes wild.
 A bit like an addiction, we are prone to take more risks to feel this sensation again.

 Investing involves risks, and as rational as we like to think we are, when these risks start to surface, it triggers a reaction of fear.
 A specific part of our brain, the amygdala, comes into play.
 Fear is a powerful mechanism that can help us act in dangerous situations.
 It also greatly affects our capacity to think and sometimes prompts us to take the wrong financial decisions, like selling our investments too quickly or overestimating risks that affects us.